And you are lynching Negroes

+"And you are lynching Negroes" ("А у вас негров линчуют") is a catchphrase that describes or satirizes the political rhetoric of the Soviet Union towards the United States in any instance of bilateral discourse in which the latter reproached the former's human rights violations.
+The remark also highlights a trend among Soviet media to frequently cover stumbling blocks in American internal affairs, such as financial crises and unemployment or racial discrimination and civil unrest, which were all presented as inherent failings of the capitalist system that had supposedly been erased by state communism.

-The Soviet media frequently covered racial discrimination, financial crises, and unemployment in the United States, which were identified as failings of the capitalist system that had been supposedly erased by state socialism.
-Lynchings of African Americans were brought up as an embarrassing skeleton in the closet for the US, which the Soviets used as a form of rhetorical ammunition when reproached for their own perceived economic and social failings.
-After the fall of the Soviet Union in 1991, the phrase became widespread as a reference to Russian information-warfare tactics.
-Its use subsequently became widespread in Russia to criticize any form of US policy.
+Lynchings of African Americans were brought up as a "skeleton in the closet" for the United States—one that served as ammunition for Soviet propaganda in deflecting criticism of similar stumbling blocks in Soviet internal affairs.
+Since the dissolution of the Soviet Union in 1991, the phrase has become widespread as a retrospective reference that reveals the ongoing like-minded tactics of Russian disinformation campaigns against the United States, namely during periods of social or political upheaval among Americans.

-Former Czech president and writer Václav Havel placed the phrase among "commonly canonized demagogical tricks".
-The Economist described it as a form of whataboutism that became ubiquitous after the dissolution of the Soviet Union.
-The book Exit from Communism by author Stephen Richards Graubard wrote that it symbolized a divorce from reality.
+Former Czech president and writer Václav Havel placed the phrase among "commonly canonized demagogical tricks"; the British newspaper The Economist described it as a form of whataboutism that became ubiquitous after the Soviet Union's dissolution; and the 1993 book Exit from Communism by American historian Stephen Richards Graubard identifies it as symbolizing a divorce from reality.

-Author Michael Dobson compared it to the idiom the pot calling the kettle black, and called the phrase a "famous example" of tu quoque reasoning.
-The conservative magazine National Review called it "a bitter Soviet-era punch line", and added "there were a million Cold War variations on the joke".
+American author Michael Dobson compared usage of the phrase to the common Spanish-derived idiom "the pot calling the kettle black" and called it a "famous example" of tu quoque reasoning.
+The American conservative magazine National Review called it "a bitter Soviet-era punch line" and added "there were a million Cold War variations on the joke".
 The Israeli newspaper Haaretz described use of the idiom as a form of Soviet propaganda.
 The British liberal political website Open Democracy called the phrase "a prime example of whataboutism".
-In her work Security Threats and Public Perception, Elizaveta Gaufman described the fallacy as a tool to reverse someone's argument against them.
+In her 2017 work Security Threats and Public Perception, Dutch professor Elizaveta Gaufman described the fallacy as a tool to reverse someone's argument against them.

 History

-Early usage

-The use of the phrase as a reference to demagoguery and hypocrisy is traced to U.S. senator Edward W. Carmack during a May 31, 1902, speech in the U.S. Congress, where he said "Senators on the other side of the chamber began to wave the bloody shirt again...[saying]
-You are lynching negroes in the South.
-We are lynching them in the Philippine Islands."
+Origin in the Russian Empire

-After this, it was used as a Russian political joke about a dispute between an American and a Soviet man.
+The phrase was used as a Russian political joke about a dispute between an American and a Soviet man.

 After receiving criticism of his country because of the deaths caused by the 1903 anti-Jewish Kishinev pogrom, the Russian Minister of the Interior Vyacheslav von Plehve pointed out "The Russian peasants were driven to frenzy.
 Excited by race and religious hatred, and under the influence of alcohol, they were worse than the people of the Southern States of America when they lynch negroes."
-Soviet artist Dmitri Moor produced the lithograph Freedom to the Prisoners of Scottsboro!, after the 1931 trial of the Scottsboro Boys of Alabama.